 If you pass your naturalization interview, you will receive an appointment notice to go to a naturalization ceremony.
 There you will take the Oath of Allegiance.

 You will go to a ceremony with other people who are also becoming U.S. citizens.
 You will have to swear your loyalty to the U.S. government as part of your oath.

 You will receive a Certificate of Naturalization at the end of the naturalization ceremony.
 The certificate is proof that you are a naturalized U.S. citizen.

-Remember, naturalization can be a long and complicated process but if you take time to understand the steps and prepare, you can do it!
+Remember, naturalization can be a long and complicated process.
+If you take time to understand the steps and prepare, you can do it!
 There are many benefits to being a U.S. citizen.
 USAHello is here to help you along the way.

 Next: Learn about Form N-400

 У USAHello есть бесплатный онлайн-курс, чтобы помочь вам подготовиться к тестированию по натурализации (получению гражданства).

 Информация на этой странице заимствована из USCIS, USA.gov, и других надежных источников. Наша цель — предоставить легко усваиваемую информацию, которая регулярно обновляется. Такая информация не равноценна юридической консультации.